The Discretionary Paradox: A Forensic Audit of Runway Selection

 The Great Misdirection

 For decades, institutional rhetoric has relied on a single, unassailable absolute: “The wind dictates the runway.”
-This serves as a psychological shield, suggesting that aircraft noise is an unchangeable meteorological fact.
+It works because it sounds scientific — and it ends the conversation.

 TSB Watchlist 2025: Ottawa’s Own Safety Investigators Say People Are at Risk

 In October 2025, the Transportation Safety Board of Canada (TSB) released its latest national Watchlist of unresolved safety hazards.
-The Board warns that a set of long-standing issues across Canada’s transportation system “continue to put people, property, and the environment at risk.”
-Toronto Pearson’s runway operations sit directly inside that risk picture.
+The Board warns that long-standing issues “continue to put people, property, and the environment at risk.”

 Source: Transportation Safety Board of Canada, Watchlist news release, 15 October 2025 .